Get

 Why Do Dogs Mark Their Territory?

 Our canine friends have evolved over thousands of years for species survival.
-As we know, dogs are descended from wolves, and wild wolves and other species of wild dogs must claim their territory for the sake of obtaining prey, land area, and to keep competition away.
+As we know, dogs and wolves have a shared ancestor, and wild wolves and other species of wild dogs must claim their territory for the sake of obtaining prey, land area, and to keep competition away.

 When your dog marks their territory, whether by spreading their pheromones with their paws by kicking up the area around them or by urine-marking, they are telling other dogs that they are present in this area, and it is already claimed.